sadra/english/_posts/2016-7-27-detect-app-on-background-or-foreground.md

 author: Sadra
 ---

-As you there is a lifecycle for each application:
+As you know, there is a lifecycle for each application:

 ![iOS Application Lifecycle]({{ site.url }}/assets/img/post/2016-7-27/foregroundvsbackground-0.png)